terraform-docs/terraform-docs/internal/tfconfig/README.md

 # terraform-config-inspect

+**Note:** This package is in-project (sligtly modified) fork of [`terraform-config-inspect`](https://github.com/hashicorp/terraform-config-inspect/).

-This repository contains a helper library for extracting high-level metadata about Terraform modules from their source code.
+This package contains a helper library for extracting high-level metadata about Terraform modules from their source code.
 It processes only a subset of the information Terraform itself would process, and in return it's able to be broadly compatible with modules written for many different versions of